JSischo/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 ![Outcomes vs. Launch Date](/Resources/Theater_Outcomes_vs_Launch.png)

----The graph above, which analyzes the success and failure of Theater based kickstarter campaigns, indicates that there is an advantage to when during the year a campaign is launched.
+The graph above, which analyzes the success and failure of Theater based kickstarter campaigns, indicates that there is an advantage to when during the year a campaign is launched.

 ### Analysis of Outcomes Based on Goals

 ![Outcomes vs. Goal](/Resources/Outcomes_vs_Goals.png)